The Edition

 Christian Vincent, Certain Uncertainties (1997)

 Christian Vincent is not nearly as famous as the other artists in the Crown collection, which may be a nod to Crown’s varied aesthetic and a desire to collect mid-level artists.
 Personally, I think this work was included to allude to Catherine’s slow gain of power over Crown, as evidenced by a strong highlighted female subject with a smaller dark male figure behind.
-After all, we only catch a glimpse of this painting during the Catherine/Thomas Crown sex scene.
+After all, we only catch a glimpse of this painting during the steamiest of sex scenes.

 C.M.
 Coolidge, "Poker Sympathy"